Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       automatically by GitHub when the PR is merged with "squash & merge".
 Do not include this when you open a new pull request._

+    * Prepend '[Bugfix]' to the start of the PR title if the contribution is primarily fixing an error with an existing Submitty feature.

+    * Prepend '[WIP]' to the start of the PR title if you would like feedback / detailed review on work in progress.
+This indicates to the reviewers and project managers that this feature is not ready to be merged into the master branch.
+When it is ready to merge, edit the title to remove the '[WIP]'.

-      **IMPORTANT:** If this PR requires system administrator action before/after installation, the PR title should be prefixed by `[SYSADMIN ACTION]` and the commit message should describe the specific actions required and include links to additional documentation as appropriate.
+    * **IMPORTANT:** If this PR requires system administrator action before/after installation, the PR title should be prepended with `[SYSADMIN ACTION]` and the commit message should describe the specific actions required and include links to additional documentation as appropriate.
 For example: